21 April 2020

-The Macmillan Cancer Information Centre is based in the Berkshire Cancer Centre at the Royal Berkshire Hospital.
+The Macmillan Cancer Information and Support Centre is based in the Berkshire Cancer Centre at the Royal Berkshire Hospital.
 The centre offers support and information to anyone who has concerns about cancer, their relatives, friends and carers.

 You may have cancer yourself, care for a friend or relative, work as a health care professional or simply want to know more about cancer.